-First CPU Idle is one of six metrics tracked in the performance section of the Lighthouse report.
-Each of these metrics captures some aspect of page load speed.
-The Lighthouse reports displays the First CPU Idle time period in seconds:
+First CPU Idle is one of six metrics tracked in the Performance section of the Lighthouse report.
+Each metric captures some aspect of page load speed.

 First CPU Idle measures how long it takes a page to become minimally interactive.
 A page is considered minimally interactive when:

-- Most, but maybe not all, UI elements on the screen are interactive.
+- Most—but not necessarily all—UI elements on the screen are interactive, and

 - The page responds, on average, to most user input in a reasonable amount of time.

 Both First CPU Idle and Time to Interactive measure when the page is ready for user input.
-First CPU Idle is the first moment when the user's able to engage with the page; Time to Interactive is when the user's fully able to interact with the page.
+First CPU Idle occurs when the user can start to interact with the page; TTI occurs when the user is fully able to interact with the page.
 See Google's First Interactive And Consistently Interactive if you're interested in the exact calculation for each metric.

 How Lighthouse determines your First CPU Idle score

-How your First CPU Idle score impacts overall performance score
+How to improve your First CPU Idle score